openmethane/setup_wrf/README.md

 The location of the non-templated files is define using the `scripts_to_copy_from_nml_dir` and `scripts_to_copy_from_nml_dir` configuration values.

-The following files are configured based on the results of `config.json`: `namelist.wps`, `namelist.wrf`, `cleanup_script_template.sh`, `main_script_template.sh`, `run_script_template.sh`.
-The tokens to replace are identified with the following format: `${keyword}`.
+The templated files are configured based on the results of `config.json` The tokens to replace are identified with the following format: `${keyword}`.
 Generally speaking, the values for substitution are defined within the python script (`setup_for_wrf.py`).
 To change the substitutions, edit the python script in the sections between the lines bounded by `## EDIT:` and `## end edit section`.

 The `load_wrf_env.sh` script should contain the *same* environment modules that were used to compile WRF.
 It is assumed that you have compiled with MPI (i.e. 'distributed memory').

-## A few caveats

-This has been tested on *Gadi* using the [CLEX CMS WRF setup](https://github.com/coecms/WRF).
-Users of NCI wanting to run WRF are strongly encouraged to use this version, and to consult [the CMS page on WRF](http://climate-cms.wikis.unsw.edu.au/WRF).
-These scripts assume that WRF was compiled for MPI multiprocessing (i.e. 'distributed memory' parallelism).

 ## Analysis inputs